mintystark/starkmenu/README.md

-# Forked StarkMenu (originally by MintyStark, fixed by bluedxca93):
+# StarkMenu
-Custom Menu for Linux Cinnamon based on the look of Windows 7 Menu
+Custom Menu for Linux Cinnamon based on the look of Windows 7 Menu (forked from MintyStark and bluedxca93)

 # This applet works on:
 Linux Mint 17.3 Cinnamon (Cinnamon-Version 2.8)